-TODO helps me locate any final parts to review, which I may have forgotten about.
+TODO helps me find any parts I may have forgotten about.

 Compiling LESS to CSS

-I’m using a standalone application, Koala, to watch for changes to
+I’m using Koala to watch for changes to

 main.css.
-Using an app outside of the Hugo build and deploy process, however, isn’t great practice.
-I should figure out how to include preprocessing and compilation as part of the Hugo site build.
-That’s a chunky piece of learning for another day.
+Using an app outside of the Hugo build and deploy process is not best practice though.
+I should work out how to include preprocessing and compiling as part of the Hugo site build.
+That’s some chunky learning for another day.

-For now, I have one maintainable stylesheet for this site’s theme, a responsive mobile-first implementation and a clean visual aesthetic based on solid typography.
+For now, I have one maintainable stylesheet for the theme, a responsive mobile-first implementation and a clean visual aesthetic based on solid typography.
 The original 3,500 lines of CSS are a more manageable 2,000 lines of LESS.